buchananbp/PageRank/README.txt

       -com-dblp.ungraph.txt
   -PageRank.py

-2. To change the dataset being used in the code, change the filePath variable in the data frame (df) variable from "filePath" to "bonusFilePath"
+2. To change the dataset being used in the code, change the filePath variable located in the data frame (df) variable from "filePath" to "bonusFilePath"